venkyzealous/SelfMade/Product Documentation.md

 ### 6.1 Project

 The **Project** is the highest-level organizational container in SelfMade.
 It serves as a dedicated workspace to group related tasks.
-Every task must belong to a Project.
+Task does not necessarily have to belong to a Project.
+User shoud be quickly able to record thoughts as task and manage later.
+In such case, selfmade automatically attaches task to a default project call `All` which is always visible to see all tasks in system.

 * **Purpose:** To separate different areas of work or life.
 For example, "Personal Goals," "Novel Writing," or "Client X Website."
 * **Properties:**